EnkiDoctor/Core_number_calculation_in_graph/readme.md

 ## Readme File
 ****
-*This is the readme file of the sdsc3002 Assignment2*
-**Name:** *Du Junye* &emsp; &emsp; &emsp; &emsp;&emsp; **SID:** *56641800*
+*This is the readme file of the sdsc3002 Assignment2-greedy algorithm of core number calculation in graph* **Name:** *Du Junye* &emsp; &emsp; &emsp; &emsp;&emsp; **SID:** *56641800*